- Latin America

 Please tell us about yourself.

 I graduated from University in the fall of 2016.
-I immediately started looking for jobs in Japan, but didn't get a job until about one year later.
+I immediately started looking for jobs teaching English in Kyoto, Japan, but didn't get a job until about one year later.
 I now work and live in Japan!
 I chose this country for a couple of reasons:

 1) I always wanted to learn the language.